uperl/Net-Curl-Easy-FFI/README.md

 parse the entire response.
 Here we pass the raw response into the [HTTP::Response](https://metacpan.org/pod/HTTP::Response) class to parse it, which we can then use to interrogate it.

+Note that we use the `decoded_content` method on [HTTP::Response](https://metacpan.org/pod/HTTP::Response) to make sure that the content part of the response is correctly decoded.
+In this case we could probably just use content method instead, but this is a good example of how you could decode the content of a HTTP response from `libcurl` if you had to.

 ## Get Information About the Request After the Transfer

 ### source